 The Qunu center focuses on Mandela's early life with a heritage trail that takes you to landmarks like his old school building and the remains of the church where he was baptized.

 In 1941, the young Nelson Mandela arrived in Johannesburg, having left the Transkei in order to escape an arranged marriage.
 It was here that he completed his BA degree, began training as a lawyer and became involved with the African National Congress (ANC).
 In 1944, he co-founded the ANC Youth League with Oliver Tambo, who would eventually go on to become the party's president.
 Mandela and Tambo also set up South Africa's first black law firm here in 1952.
 In the years that followed, the ANC became increasingly radical and Mandela and his peers were arrested several times, until eventually in 1964, he and seven others were sentenced to life imprisonment after the Rivonia Trial.

 There are several places in Johannesburg to learn more about Mandela's life in the city.
 Your first stop should be The Mandela House in the township of Soweto, where Mandela and his family lived from 1946 to 1996.
 In fact, Mandela came here first after finally being granted freedom in 1990.
 Now owned by the Soweto Heritage Trust, the house is full of Mandela memorabilia and photos of his life before being sent to Robben Island.
 Liliesleaf Farm is another must-visit for Mandela fans in Johannesburg.

-Located in the suburb of Rivonia, the farm was the secret centre of operations for ANC activists during the 1960s.
-Today, the museum tells the story of Mandela and other instrumental freedom fighters, and their struggle against the apartheid regime.
+Located in the suburb of Rivonia, the farm was the secret center of operations for ANC activists during the 1960s.
+Today, the museum tells the story of Mandela and other instrumental freedom fighters and their struggle against the apartheid regime.

 Robben Island: Mandela's Prison for 18 Years